-The idea was prompted in part by Trump’s excitement about the recent increase in space research.
+While the concept of space weapons is nothing new, Trump’s statement was prompted in part by his excitement about the recent increase in space research by SpaceX, Blue Origin, Orbital Sciences, ULA, and other private companies, as well as NASA.
 “You’re seeing the rockets going up left and right; you haven’t seen that for a long time,” he said.
 “Very soon we’re going to Mars.”
 What President Trump may not have known at the time, was that the concept of a space force had already been debated for years on Capitol Hill and inside the Pentagon.

 The Planning Process